junxit/us-congress-bills-116/metadata.md

 - 2019-09-12 — Introduced in House
 - 2019-09-12 — Introduced in House
 - 2019-09-12 — Referred to the House Committee on Natural Resources.
+- 2019-09-13 — Referred to the Subcommittee on Energy and Mineral Resources.
+- 2019-09-19 — Subcommittee Hearings Held.
+- 2020-07-29 — Committee Consideration and Mark-up Session Held.
+- 2020-07-29 — Ordered to be Reported (Amended) by Unanimous Consent.
+- 2020-07-29 — Subcommittee on Energy and Mineral Resources Discharged.
+- 2020-12-18 — Placed on the Union Calendar, Calendar No. 553.
+- 2020-12-18 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-669.
+- 2020-12-18 — Reported (Amended) by the Committee on Natural Resources.
+H. Rept.
+116-669.